|

 1. Women aged 21 years or older

-2. Diagnosed with any stage or type of ovarian cancer within the last 8 weeks
+2. Diagnosed with any type of ovarian or pelvic mass

 Exclusion Criteria: